spiral/docs/odm/basics.md

 dump($collection->count());
 ```

-In addition to that you are able to paginate your result using same techniques described in [Pagination] (/components/pagination.md) component:
+In addition, you are able to paginate your result using the techniques described in [Pagination] (/components/pagination.md) component:

 ```php
 $collection = User::find()->paginate(10);